-Project falls in earthquake zone III, and same was considered at the time of design and there is no need for seismic design review.
 The Bureau of Indian Standards [IS 1893 (Part I):2002], has grouped the country into four seismic zones, viz.
 Zone II, III, IV and V. Zone II is the least active and Zone V is the most active.
+Project falls in earthquake zone III.
+Structural safety of the dams shall be reviewed after determining the site-specific seismic parameters.